 - Natural - Pandemic, adverse weather/climate, flooding/drought/freezing etc. Animal/pest infestations etc.

-This is not an exhaustive list, but anything that could impact or halt your business continuity should warrant deliberate and considered communications with customers, stakeholders and the public through your crisis PR plan.
+This is not an exhaustive list, but anything that could impact or halt your business continuity should warrant deliberate communications with customers, stakeholders and the public through your crisis PR plan.

 Your completed crisis PR plan will bring together individual crisis plans that can be activated in the event of an emergency or crisis.
 A crisis plan should only be able to be activated by a selected number of staff, best qualified to judge when a problem or issue requires a crisis response.